itsOdell/rupture/README.md

 3. Set up the environment variables:

-   - Set your own variables in the files 'rupture/.env.development' and 'rupture/.env.production' respectively
+   - Set your own variables in the new files 'rupture/.env.development' and 'rupture/.env.production' by creating it.
+Make sure __NOT__ to delete the __.env.development.example__ or __.env.production.example__ files

 4. Start the server: